 Guide, hearing and other working dogs are welcome in all parts of the theatre.

 Book in person by calling into our Box Office on the corner of London Road and Lime Street, Monday to Saturday 10am to 6pm (8pm on performance nights and open 2 hours prior to performances on Sundays).
-Opening time of 10am applicable from Monday 12 May for a trial period of 2 months.

 The Liverpool Empire Theatre is located on Lime Street and is easily accessible by road.
 For SATNAV use L1 1JE.